Pronounced: new-born hear-ing test

 There is no pain associated with these tests.

 Not passing the test does mean that your child will need further testing.
-With further testing your doctor can figure out if there is a problem with your babies hearing.
+With further testing, your doctor can figure out if there is a problem with your baby's hearing.
 If your baby is diagnosed with hearing loss, then the doctor may refer your baby to specialists who can help.
 These specialists may include ear doctors and teachers who work with children with hearing loss.

-After the test, call your child’s doctor if you suspect that your child may have a hearing problem.
+After the test, call your baby’s doctor if you suspect that your baby may have a hearing problem.
 Sometimes even if a baby has a normal hearing test, they may develop hearing problems as they get older.
 Here are some signs of hearing problems to look for as your baby gets older: